jaysylvester/citizen/README.md

   </tr>
 </table>

-In addition to having access to these objects within your controller, they are also included in your view context automatically so you can use them within your view templates (more details in the <a href="#views">Views section</a>).
+In addition to having access to these objects within your controller, they are also included in your view context automatically so you can reference them within your view templates as local variables (more details in the <a href="#views">Views section</a>).

 For example, based on the previous article URL...